Hacking JEuclid

 If you get an out of memory error during build, you need to adjust the memory available to maven.
 You can do this by setting the MAVEN_OPTS environment variable to -Xmx512m

-to create a patch, please execute mvn scm::diff.
+To create a patch, please execute mvn scm::diff.
 The resulting patch will be saved as jeuclid.diff.
 Please rename your patch before submitting it through issue tracking.

 When you create a patch please: